 Get Shape Effective Properties from Presentations in Java

-- In prototype shape text style on layout or master slide (if portion’s text frame shape has one);
+- Prototype shape text styles on a layout or master slide, when the portion’s text frame shape has one.

 try {